flightlex/External.Memory/README.md

 // we will use process name in our test case var processMemory = new ProcessMemory("mygame.exe")

-// some imaginary health offsets nint healthOffset = 0x00001337;
+// some imaginary health address nint healthOffset = 0x00001337;

 // reading the "health" of type uint (unsigned int, 4 bytes)